TrueLevelSA/core-cbc-casper/README.md

 `message::Message<Estimate, Sender>`, and can be used to helps getting to a compliant `message::Trait` concrete type implementation easily.

-We also present an basic blockchain implementation heavily under developement and experiment.
-You can also find an other implementation of an integer consensus in `tests/`.
+We also present a basic blockchain implementation heavily under developement.
+You can also find another implementation of an integer consensus in `tests/`.

-But in order to get started using the library, the best way is to study the examples folder (under developement).
+But in order to get started using the library, the best way is to study the examples folder (under development).
 It is also instructive to run the tests.

 ### Cargo